-How it works with Windows Server Backup?
 Windows Server Backup creates a virtual hard disk (VHD) file for the source volume when you perform a backup, especially Windows Server Backup to network share incremental, and then create a shadow copy of the destination volume where is the backup image file located.
-Then the backup time, shadow copy identifier (Shadow Copy ID) and Version identifier will be updated in backup catalog.
-Then, you could restore to previous versions with these shadow copies.
+Then the backup time, shadow copy identifier (Shadow Copy ID) and version identifier will be updated in backup catalog, and you can use it to restore to previous versions.

-How to make Windows Server Backup overwrite old backups now?
+How to Make Windows Server Backup Overwrite Old Backups Manually

-You have two ways to make Windows Server Backup remove older backups: Change snapshot storage or Delete old backups manually.
+You have three ways to make Windows Server Backup remove older backups: Change snapshot storage, use vssadmin delete shadows, or wbadmin delete systemstatebackup.

-1. Double click the Computer, right click the volume contains shadow copies (snapshot), choose Properities.
+1. Double click the Computer, right click the volume containing shadow copies (snapshot), and choose Properities.

 2. In Shadow Copies section, press Settings to change the path.